- Welcome -

 If you feel good, ground that good feeling in positive action.
 Create something while you are in the feeling.

-Yes, you could write or paint or sculpt or compose a song.
+Yes, you could write, paint, sculpt or compose a song.

 You can also write letters or e-mails to people you care about, to people you would like to know better, to people you appreciate but never told them your appreciated.